 Ormiston Senior College is a new school at the heart of the emerging Flatbush community.
 A 1600 pupil senior high school, junior high school, primary school and early learning centre; this project required an integrated and comprehensive design approach, including masterplanning, landscape and architectural design.

-To do this the masterplan incorporated 7 principles that guided the design, of these, careful integration with the landscape was a critical element.
+In order to establish the identity of the area, while providing connectivity opportunities for future neighbouring precincts, the masterplan incorporated seven principles that guided the design.
+Of these, careful integration with the landscape was a critical element.

 The concept design made strong reference to the ecological and environmental context of surrounding Flatbush.
 The integration of stormwater and ecological planting seen in the numerous ‘green fingers’ around the site are reflected in the campus design.